Thomas Blackburn (burgess): Death and legacy

 Col. Blackburn died at Rippon Lodge after drafting a last will and testament.
-He bequeathed Rippon Lodge to descendants of his eldest son, who died three years previously, subject to a debt he owed to Bushrod Washington.
+He bequeathed Rippon Lodge to descendants of his eldest son, who died three years previously, subject to a debt he owed to his son-in-law Bushrod Washington.
 He also bequeathed two slaves to his grandson (by R.S.
 Blackburn) Bushrod Washington Blackburn.
-Other than bequests to the three remaining daughter, his son Thomas Blackburn. is buried in the family graveyard on the site.
+Other than bequests to the three remaining daughters, his son Thomas Blackburn inherited the remainder of the estate.
+Blackburn and his widow are buried in the family graveyard on the site, although the exact location is unknown.
+Only a handful of gravestones (including those of his mother and father, erected by local burgess John Baylis) remained by the early 20th century when the graveyard was restored as described below, but memorial tablets were erected in that era and modern times.

-However, Blackburn also had considerable debts, and his main creditor was his son-in-law Bushrod Washington.
-His heirs petitioned Congress for compensation and bounty land several times, but were unsuccessful.
+Blackburn also had considerable debts, and his main creditor was his son-in-law Bushrod Washington.
+Several times, his heirs petitioned Congress for compensation and bounty land for his revolutionary service, but never succeeded.

-Thus, in 1811, Bushrod Washington sold Rippon Lodge to George Atkinson, who had emigrated from England to Virginia, fighting to defend Richmond during the War of 1812, then moving to Fairfax County, whose family would occupy the property through the Civil War, despite Atkinson not complying his part of the sales contract, which required periodic payments.
-Thus, Bushrod Washington took Atkinson to court, and when he died in 1829, his namesake executor continued the process, as well as tried to resell the property to Benjamin Dyer and Richard Stonnell.
-Eventually, Atkinson paid for the property in 1842, but died two years later, so his son Richard Atkinson inherited the property, and on his death in 1855 his underage son George Atkinson inherited it, but when he came of age after the conflict, operated it on a much reduced level, and the buildings also deteriorated.
-About a decade after George Atkinson's death in 1901, Rippon Lodge was acquired by the retired Marron brothers, who in 1924 sold it to Wade H. Ellis, who could trace his descent to Richard Blackburn, and who between his work for the U.S. Department of Justice and private practice in Washington D.C. and Cincinnati, Ohio, during the 1930s restored and expanded the old house in the Colonial Revival style.
-They had no children and the property was sold to Admiral Richard Blackburn Black, an antarctic explorer, who submitted the paperwork which placed the property on the National Register of Historic Places in 1970.
+Thus, in 1811, Bushrod Washington sold Rippon Lodge to George R. Atkinson, who had emigrated from England to Virginia, fighting to defend Richmond during the War of 1812, then moving to Fairfax County.
+Atkinson's family would occupy and operate the property through the Civil War, despite Atkinson not complying with his part of the sales contract, which required periodic payments.
+Thus, Bushrod Washington took Atkinson to court, and when he died in 1829, his executor continued the process, as well as tried to resell the property to Benjamin Dyer and Richard Stonnell.
+Eventually, Atkinson paid for the property in 1842, but died two years later, so his son Richard Atkinson inherited the property.
+On his death in 1855 his underage son George Atkinson inherited it, but when he came of age after the conflict, operated it on a much reduced level, and the buildings also deteriorated.
+About a decade after George Atkinson's death in 1901, Rippon Lodge was acquired by the retired Marron brothers, who in 1924 sold it to Wade H. Ellis, who could trace his descent to Richard Blackburn, and who between his work for the U.S. Department of Justice and private legal practice in Washington D.C. and Cincinnati, Ohio, during the 1930s restored and expanded the old house in the Colonial Revival style.
+Ellis also restored the graveyard (which has at least 35 and possibly more than 60 gravesites) and relocated several gravestones from endangered places in Prince William County (including those of burgess Martin Scarlett and Rose Peters, who died in 1649 or 1670).
+The Ellis' had no children and the property was sold to Admiral Richard Blackburn Black, an antarctic explorer, who submitted the paperwork which placed the property on the National Register of Historic Places in 1970.
 Prince William County acquired the property in 2000 from Admiral Black's' granddaughter, restored it and opened it to the public in 2007.